 AA: Biblical Studies AA: Business

 AA: Education AA: History

 AA: Intercultural Studies and Missions AA: Ministry

 AS: General Science AA: Psychology

+AA: University Studies

 Minors: A minor consists of a minimum of 18 semester hours.
-Each academic department must approve the curriculum to be used in the completion of each minor.
 No more than six hours may be used to satisfy both the requirements of a minor and the requirements of a major.
 Specific requirements for minors are described under the appropriate academic program.